Shangri-La, Yunnan: History

 In the early morning of 11 January 2014, a fire broke out in the 1,000-year-old Dukezong Tibetan neighborhood.
 About 242 homes and shops were destroyed and 2,600 residents were displaced.

 About half of the old town was destroyed by the fire.
 Afterwards, residents were allowed back to their homes and shops.
 By the end of 2014 rebuilding had started and tourism started to return.
 Tourism was generally not affected by the fire, since the main sights in the old town, such as the prayer wheel and temples, were not damaged.
 Many of the other main sights are located outside of the old town.

 Demographics and languages

 Annual horse-racing festival, 2 June 1995.

 The southern half of the city is inhabited by the Naxi people, who speak the Naxi language, a Lolo-Burmese language separate from the Tibetic languages.
 The northern half is inhabited by the Khampas, who speak the southern variety of Khams Tibetan.
 Southwestern Mandarin is spoken by the Han Chinese throughout the city.

-The ambiance of the town is distinctly Tibetan with prayer flags fluttering, mountains known by holy names, lamaseries and rocks inscribed in Tibetan language with Buddhist sutras.
+The ambiance of the town is distinctly Tibetan with prayer flags fluttering, mountains known by holy names, lamaseries and rocks inscribed in the Tibetan language with Buddhist sutras.